Cc

 It is easy to make these inferences.
 We do it all the time.
 The challenge is to make inferences based on a client’s descriptions and logic, rather than our own.
 To do this we need, to a large degree, to set aside our own way of making sense of the world.
 This ability doesn’t come naturally.
 It needs training.

 Despite Carl Rogers’ theory of counselling, there is no such thing as a “non-directive question”.
 All questions are directive – even clean questions – in that every question invites the client to consider one thing rather than another.
-The difference is that Clean Language questions do not introduce any content and they only make use of near-universal cognitive structures or idiosyncratic logic.
+The difference is that Clean Language questions do not introduce any content and they only make use of near-universal cognitive structures or the client’s idiosyncratic logic.

 Clean Language questions direct (although I prefer to use the metaphor ‘invite’) the client to attend to a particular space-time in their inner world.
 And Clean Language does this by only incorporating information that has already been supplied by the client (using their exact words as necessary).